Zhongqi-F/Sim-FAST/README.md

 ![alt text](https://github.com/zzhuyii/Sim-FAST/blob/main/Figures/Intro.png)

+When using the code, please add "00_SourceCode_Elements" and "00_SourceCode_Solver" to the path in MATLAB.
+For some examples, we can use "00_SourceCode_Elements_Advanced" for faster computation.
+However, advanced elements (vectorized) are not available for every example for now.

 ## As of Jan 13th.

 The code is working for a few examples, including active truss, thin origami, thick origami, mechanism, and knitting structures.